 The retail market for organic products is valued at $39.1 billion and growing.
 Many farmers and ranchers receive premium prices for organic products.
 Over the past six years, USDA has strengthened programs that support organic producers as they grow, thrive and respond to increasing consumer demand for organic products.

-October 2012 marked the 10th anniversary of the USDA organic seal, which has become a leading global standard.
-In the United States, there are now 18,513 certified USDA organic operations, representing nearly a 245% increase since 2002.
+The USDA organic seal has become a leading global standard.
+In the United States, there are now 19,474 certified USDA organic operations, representing nearly an over 250% increase since 2002.
 In 2013 alone, USDA helped an additional 763 producers and handlers become certified organic, an increase of 4.2%.
-Worldwide, there are over 25,000 certified organic operations in more than 120 different countries.
+Worldwide, there are more than 25,000 certified organic operations in more than 120 different countries.

 Growing New Markets for Organic Products & Ensuring Consumer Confidence

-- In February 2012, we established a similar equivalence arrangement with the European Union, the second largest organic market in the world after the United States.
+- In February 2012, USDA established a similar equivalence arrangement with the European Union, the second largest organic market in the world after the United States.

 Strengthening Support for Organic Producers

-- Market and pricing information free of charge for approximately 250 organic products through USDA's Market News.
+- Market and pricing information is available free of charge for approximately 250 organic products through USDA's Market News.
 USDA plans to expand its offerings in the future.

 - In 2014, USDA eliminated the historical 5% surcharge on organic policy premiums for all crops, added more crops with organic prices for losses, and added a contract pricing option.

 - In 2011, for the first time ever, USDA began offering crop insurance for organic producers that reflects organic market prices.
 In 2015, USDA will offer nearly 30 organic price elections.